-Course Title: Education of the Marginalized Groups Credits:4

-Course Code: BED235 M.M:100

-- To acquaint the student-teachers of their constitutional rights and duties. - To sensitize students towards the paradigm shift from welfare approach todevelopment rights-based approach. - To understand the relevance of Right to Education as a tool for socialempowerment of the marginalized sections of India.

-- Aware about the use of their rights and duties as a responsible citizen of country - Sensitize about the multi diversities exist in in Indian society. - Develop scientific attitude towards social inclusion, marginalized group and useeducation as tool for the creating social security, equity, equality and just society.

-Unit I-Marginalization in Indian Context

-- Marginalization-Concept, Definitions and Implications for education - Types of marginalization- Social, Political, Economic, Educational, Psychological - Marginalization vs. Social Exclusion - Marginalization, Discrimination and Disadvantage - Individual Exclusion vs. Community/Group Exclusion - Reasons of Marginalization- Disadvantage, Deprivation, Economic, Political

-Unit II- Educational Status of Marginalized Groups in India
+SEMESTER-IV Course Title: Education of the Marginalized Groups Credits:4 Course Code: BED235 M.M:100 Objectives of the Course: • To acquaint the student-teachers of their constitutional rights and duties. • To sensitize students towards the paradigm shift from welfare approach todevelop rights-based approach. ment • To understand the relevance of Right to Education as a tool for socialempowerment the marginalized sections of India. nt of Course Outcomes: At the end of the course, students are expected to: • Aware about the use of their rights and duties as a responsible citizen of country their Sensitize about the multi diversities exist in in Indian society.
+Develop scientific attitude towards social inclusion, marginalized group and useeduca the creating social security, equity, equality and just society. ation as tool for Unit I-Marginalization in Indian Context • Marginalization- Concept, Definitions and Implications for education • Types of marginalization- Social, Political, Economic, Educational, Psychological Marginalization vs. Social Exclusion Marginalization, Discrimination and Disadvantage Individual Exclusion vs. Community/Group Exclusion Reasons of Marginalization- Disadvantage, Deprivation, Economic, Political Unit II- Educational Status of Marginalized Groups in India • Foundation of composition of Indian Society and its multicultural multilingual nat ure • Identification of Marginalized Groups- Scheduled Castes, Scheduled Tribes, OB Cs, Primitive Grou

-- Foundation of composition of Indian Society and its multicultural multilingual nature - Identification of Marginalized Groups- Scheduled Castes, Scheduled Tribes, OBCs, Primitive Groups, Religious and Linguistic Minorities, Women and Children, Economically Weaker Sections. - Constitutional provisions against any kind of Discrimination, Government Programmes, Schemes and Voluntary efforts to curb Discrimination.
+- Identification of Marginalized Groups- Scheduled Castes, Scheduled Tribes, OBCs, Primitive Groups, Religious and Linguistic Minorities, Women and Children, Economically Weaker Sections. - Constitutional provisions against any kind of Discrimination, Government Programmes, Schemes and Voluntary efforts to curb Discrimination.